pritom169/devops-a-complete-guide/linux/README.md

 ## /boot

 The `/boot` directory contains all the files needed for the system to start (boot) before the main operating system loads.

+> All the folders we have seen until now are read only folders

+## /etc

+The /etc directory contains system-wide configuration files for Linux.
+If a program, service, or part of the operating system needs configuration, it almost always reads it from /etc.